THE WEINBERG CENTER TEAM

 Deirdre M.W.
 Lok, Esq.

-Deirdre is the Assistant Director and General Counsel for The Weinberg Center.
-She manages the operations of the shelter, including providing legal services to victims in Supreme Court, Housing Court and Family Court.
-An Adjunct Professor at Brooklyn Law School, Deirdre directs the law school’s HELP (Helping Elders through Litigation and Policy) Clinic.
-She is a frequent speaker on the issue of elder abuse and the law, and has guest lectured at Penn State Dickinson School of Law, Cardozo Law School, Touro Law, Hofstra Law School and CUNY Law School and is a faculty member of Lawline.
-She has provided training to attorneys through the New York State’s Judicial Institute, the Queens Bar Association, and the Bronx Bar Association.
-Deirdre was appointed by Mayor Bill de Blasio to the Age-Friendly NYC Commission, is chair of the American Bar Association’s Senior Lawyer’s Division, Elder Abuse Prevention Committee, and serves as Chair of the Policy and Procedure Subcommittee of the New York State Committee on Elder Justice.
+Deirdre Lok is the Director and Managing Attorney at The Weinberg Center for Elder Justice, where she leads a multi-disciplinary team in the development of the national elder abuse shelter model, with services that include direct legal, clinical and medical support for older adults who have experienced harm.
+Within the field of elder justice, Ms. Lok focuses the Weinberg Center’s work on training, education, thought leadership and policy initiatives.
+She has direct experience in Supreme Court, Housing, Family and Criminal Court.
+An Adjunct Professor at Brooklyn Law School for over ten years, Ms. Lok directs the law school’s HELP (Helping Elders through Litigation and Policy) Clinic.
+She is a frequent speaker on issues of elder abuse and the law, and has guest lectured and presented to national and international audiences across a multitude of fields.
+Ms. Lok was appointed by Mayor Bill de Blasio to the Age-Friendly NYC Commission, is chair of the American Bar Association’s Senior Lawyer’s Division, Elder Justice Committee, served as Chair of the Policy and Procedure Subcommittee of the New York State Committee on Elder Justice.
+She is the recipient of the New York Law Journal 2017 General Counsel Impact Award.
+Ms. Lok was recently appointed to a one-year term as special advisor of the Law and Aging Commission.
+Ms. Lok is a Certified Trauma Professional, Certified Dementia Practitioner, and Elder and Adult Family Mediator.
 Prior to joining The Weinberg Center, she was a Deputy Prosecuting Attorney in Oahu, Hawaii and an Assistant District Attorney in the Queens County District Attorney’s Office where she focused on domestic violence cases.
-She is the recipient of the New York Law Journal 2017 General Counsel Impact Award.

 Malya Kurzweil Levin, Esq.